project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/58-bert-glover-investing-in-agtech-to-build-soil-at-scale.md

 ---
-title: 58 Bert Glover, investing in agtech to build soil at scale
+title: 58 Bert Glover Investing In Agtech To Build Soil At Scale
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-09-03)